mapodaca-nv/hlsl-specs/proposals/0035-linalg-matrix.md

 template <MatrixComponentType LHSTy, MatrixComponentType RHSTy, uint K,
           MatrixUse UseLocal = Use>
 typename hlsl::enable_if<Use == MatrixUse::Accumulator &&
-                             Scope == MatrixScope::Wave && UseLocal == Use,
+                             Scope != MatrixScope::Thread && UseLocal == Use,
                          void>::type
 Matrix::SumAccumulate(const Matrix<LHSTy, M, K, MatrixUse::A, Scope>,
                       const Matrix<RHSTy, K, N, MatrixUse::B, Scope>);
 ```

-An accumulator matrix with wave scope has a method `SumAccumulate` which takes
+An accumulator matrix with wave or thread group scope has a method `SumAccumulate` which takes
-as parameters an M x K A matrix with wave scope and a K x N B matrix with wave
+as parameters an M x K A matrix with the same scope and a K x N B matrix with the same
 scope.
 The matrix arguments are added together then added back into the implicit
 object accumulator matrix.